 October is National Domestic Violence Awareness Month, and Waypoint is proud to be part of the effort to end domestic violence in our community.
 Domestic violence is a complex issue and requires a variety of approaches and solutions to help individuals from all backgrounds, ethnicities, and income levels move forward.

-To effectively serve all victims and survivors, Waypoint adheres to the following best practices within our Domestic Violence Victim Services Program (DV Program).
+To effectively serve all victims and survivors, Waypoint adheres to the following best practices within our Domestic Violence Program (DV Program).

 Want to get involved?
-Check out Waypoint’s Domestic Violence Victim Services volunteer opportunities, learn how you can help a friend or family member experiencing abuse, support the Gentleman Campaign©, or donate to the program.
+Check out Waypoint’s Domestic Violence volunteer opportunities, learn how you can help a friend or family member experiencing abuse, support the Gentleman Campaign©, or donate to the DV program.